• Trip Overview

 Day 11

-Journey Back to Accra
+Journey to Cape Coast

 Day 12

 After breakfast, the mission team will embark on a sightseeing tour of Accra.
 The tour will include visits to the W.E.B.
 Dubois Center for Pan African Culture, Independence Black Star Square, and the Kwame Nkrumah Memorial Park.
 The team will conclude the tour at the Arts Centre (Centre for National Culture), where they will have the opportunity to hone their bargaining skills while shopping for Ghanaian and West African artifacts at the open-air market.
-Later that evening the mission team will arrive at Kotoka International Airport (Accra) at 6:00 PM for a late evening flight to London.

 Day 15